Davidxswang/DLLearningNotes/README.md

 # Contents

 ## Note 1 TensorFlow Datasets
 This is not tf.data.Dataset APIs.
 This is the datasets that TF collected for researchers or practitioners to use conveniently.
-For more detail, check it out: https://www.tensorflow.org/datasets/overview
+For more detail, [check it out](https://www.tensorflow.org/datasets/overview)

 Let dive into it!